 Paul C. Thibodeaux

-For over 15 years, Paul has thrived in some of the most complex cases in the country by focusing on the technical and scientific details that others overlook.
-He has successfully taken the lead role on technical issues in many high profile trials such as the Napoleonville sinkhole litigation; BP oil spill multi-district litigation; the Chinese drywall multi-district litigation; and the Hurricane Katrina-related Murphy oil spill class action litigation.
-For example, in the BP litigation, Paul developed the case against BP regarding its failure to drill within safe fracture gradient margins–a highly-technical attack that others did not appreciate.
-The Court ultimately cited to BP’s fracture gradient failures in its opinion finding BP at fault and grossly negligent.
+For over 15 years, Paul has thrived in some of the most complex commercial litigations in the country.
+He has successfully taken a lead role in many high profile matters such as the Hard Rock Hotel collapse; the Napoleonville sinkhole litigation; BP oil spill multi-district litigation; and the Hurricane Katrina-related Murphy oil spill class action litigation.
+Recently, Paul successfully represented a land-owner in litigation to require a large oil company to plug and abandon wells and decommission an abandoned oil field.

 Paul has also tried numerous judge and jury trials involving complex engineering-related issues, including multi-million dollar verdicts in favor of plaintiffs involving the misappropriation of proprietary information and the installation of defective products on an oil production spar.
 Additionally, he has handled multiple environmental cases regarding refinery explosions and emissions, including Clean Air Act and Clean Water Act claims.

 Originally from DeRidder, Louisiana, Paul went to engineering school at LSU and law school at Tulane.
 He now lives in New Orleans with his wife and two children.